ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 # Security Considerations {#security}

+For all scenarios:
+* The Publisher SHOULD take into account the Security Considerations from {{WELL_KNOWN}}.
-For all scenarios: the Publisher SHOULD perform a security and privacy review of the API Catalog prior to deployment, to ensure it does not leak personal, business or other sensitive metadata, nor expose any vulnerability related to the APIs listed.
+* the Publisher SHOULD perform a security and privacy review of the API Catalog prior to deployment, to ensure it does not leak personal, business or other sensitive metadata, nor expose any vulnerability related to the APIs listed.

 For the internal/private APIs scenario: the Publisher SHOULD take steps to ensure that appropriate access controls are in place to ensure only authorised users access the internal api-catalog well-known URI.